romandngl/demo/README.md

 # demo
 This is demo for git and github.
-SOme changes
+Some changes